dwyerdevices/projects/readme.md

 through, but it confirms the need for better quality layers at the top of the print, where the curvature of the sphere makes even high quality layers stretch out and look bad.

+Printing a 50% scale version with variable layer heights for the top only turned out fairly well; the very top was a bit thin, and needs a few extra layers, and "thin walls" detection needs to be turned on, otherwise quite a nice print.
+The final version will need to scale up just a bit more.

 **Source**: [The moon](https://www.thingiverse.com/thing:1014620)